drjp81perso/rtspwatchdog/README.md

 **note:** The interval is the hard limit to which the sources' timeout compare.
 So if you set a higher or equal value value to your sources' timeout it will ignore it and adjust to the lower interval value.

+## About the process

+The [**watch.ps1**](./watch.ps1) file is a bootstrapper that will get (download) [**process.ps1**](./process.ps1) and will save it to the "/app/scripts" directory under the name "work.ps1" then, it will attempt to launch it.

+This is so we don't have to rebuild the docker image every time a bug fix comes along.
+It is in effect, auto updated every time it starts.
+Of course, you can use your own repo/url it the need be.

 # FAQ
-What if I don't want to launch a command upon the camera coming back online$ Just put a command like "echo camera @@name@@ back" or something.
+- What if I don't want to launch a command upon the camera coming back online?
+    - Just put a command like "echo camera @@name@@ back" or something.
 ### ToDo:
 ~~- Spread out the probes across the interval to use the cpu/threads more uniformly instead of spiking it with a bunch of async processes.~~
 - Some more debuggimg...